gerlag/ddns_for_toon/README.md

 After installation the exact url of your Toon will be given in the terminal.
 This url can be used as wel from your LAN as externally.

+Note: uninstall all by excecuting:
+'sh ddns_client.sh uninstall`